IntersectMBO/plutus/plutus-benchmark/nofib/README.md

 This directory contains Plutus versions of some benchmarks from the `spectral` set of [GHC nofib benchmarks](https://github.com/ghc/nofib).

+Comments relating to the Plutus implementation are delimited by `{-% ... %-}` and `-- % ...` in order to distinguish them from comments in the original source

 Most of the programs have required some modifications in order to work as Plutus programs (mostly related to eliminating laziness, since Plutus Core is a strict language).
-Type signatures have also been added to all top-level functions, but apart from that the original programs have been left unchanged as much as possible.
-Comments relating to the Plutus implementation are delimited by `{-% ... %-}` and `-- % ...` in order to distinguish them from comments in the original source.

-The Criterion benchmarks use the `plutus-tx` GHC plugin to compile the programs to Plutus Core and then time their execution on the CEK machine.
+The original programs have been left unchanged as much as possible except that:

+  * Type signatures have also been added to all top-level functions

+  * A couple of programs were originally in the form of literate Haskell.
+They have been converted to standard Haskell

+  * Certain warnings have been suppresed in some source files because the original programs include things like shadowed variables and incomplete matches.

 The specific programs which we have ported to Plutus are: